johanbook/docs/docs/databases/overview.md

 ### Indexes

 One can index a specific column for faster search speeds in exchange for slower writes and more memory consumption.
-It is useful for e.g caching.
+Using indexes avoids full-table scans.

 ## Non-relational Databases